 Accepting the fact that perhaps it was time to find a wig…

-Holding back tears every time a friend would harmlessly complain about her “bad hair day” (I never realized how often women talk about their hair until I was losing mine)…
+Holding back tears every time a friend harmlessly complained about her “bad hair day” (I never realized how often women talk about their hair until I was losing mine)…

 Have you ever dreamt that you lost your two front teeth?
 Your eyes snap open as the panic jolts you awake, and, instinctively, you press your fingers to your mouth.
-Relief sweeps the fear away as you realize those precious pieces of you are still intact—a part of you that you take for granted because they’re so basic to your daily life… That’s what having Alopecia feels like, except it’s not a dream, and I didn’t feel relief when I awoke.
+Relief sweeps the fear away as you realize those precious pieces of you are still intact—a part of you that you take for granted because they’re so basic to your daily life… That’s what having Alopecia feels like, except it’s not a dream, and you don’t feel better when you wake up.

 At first, I felt ugly, and I grieved the loss of my beauty.
 In hindsight, I see that it developed an internal beauty that I could never lose.
 And that beauty is called strength.
 (Read more about Ashley’s journey with Alopecia here.)

 Now I’m losing my hair for the second time (it did grow back and stayed with me for seven years!), and it’s exciting to see how my strength and faith have matured.
 This time, I don’t feel like I’m losing my identity.
 I know who I am.
 This time, I don’t wonder if a man would want me in spite of my condition.
-The only reason he fell in love with me is because of how this condition changed me.
+The only reason he fell in love with me is because of how this condition has shaped me into a woman of grit and grace.
 This time, I’m not afraid of the worst-case scenario.
-I know I’ll be OK.
+I know God will see me through.

 But, this time, I did feel sad over something new…